studentX/lab2/istio/README.md

 > Let's play Hangman!
 Deploy a Hangman service to an Istio Cluster

-> The hangman game is composed of 2 k8s services: dictionary and hangman.
+> The hangman game is composed of 2 K8s services: dictionary and hangman.
 The hangman
 > service fetches a list of words from the dictionary service and pick a random word to
 > initialize the guessing game.

 1. Download and provision your minikube cluster using the lesson instructions.
 1. Ensure all the Istio components are up and running in the *istio-system* namespace.
-1. Deploy your istio gateway, routes and subsets manifests
+1. Deploy your Istio gateway, routes and subsets manifests
 1. Enable Sidecar injection in your default namespace:

     ```shell